History and Modern Languages

 We will provide information on how to submit this after 15th October.

 Most (but not all) candidates are invited for interviews in King's, which take place in early December.
 Candidates for History and Modern Languages have two interviews, one with History specialists and another with a specialist in your chosen language.
 For the language interview candidates are asked to prepare some material which they are given half an hour before the interview.
 This may be a text written in one of the languages you plan to study at Cambridge (in English if you are applying for a language you have not studied before), or some grammar questions to think about.

-If you are invited for interview and are applying for a language that you have already studied at A-level or equivalent, you will also be asked to take the at-interview written assessment for MML, which lasts one hour.
+If you are invited for interview and are applying for a language that you have already studied at A-level or equivalent, you will also be asked to take the Cambridge-College registered written assessment for MML, which lasts one hour.
 You do not need to register for this written assessment as it will be organised automatically by the College if you are invited for interview.
 Students applying for languages from scratch do not take this assessment.